acieslewicz/sqlite-dylib/README.md

-# SQLite3 Dylib
+# SQLite Dylib

-A CMake-based build configuration for creating an SQLite3 dylib.
+A CMake-based build configuration for creating an SQLite dylib.

 ## Prerequisites